coolya/codecrafters-interpreter-kotlin/.junie/guidelines.md

 ## Testing

-- Do not generate any test cases or test files yourself.
+- Never create test files and run the program with it
-- Rely on codecrafters to verify the work.
+- Always rely on codecrafters to verify the work.

 ## Development Workflow
 - Use the maven target compile for building the project.
-- Always build the project before a task is considered completed
+- Always validate the project using codecrafters test and never build the project.
 - Always fix compilation errors
 - After building the project verify the results using the globally installed `codecrafters test` shell command.
 - Separate behavioral and structural changes.